canonical/sphinx-docs-starter-pack/docs/reference/default-extensions.rst

 ``sphinx_reredirects``
    Handles URL redirects for moved or deleted pages.

-   Support for this extension will be dropped in an upcoming release of the Starter Pack.
+   Default Support for this extension will be dropped in an upcoming release of the Starter Pack.
 Update your documentation to use ``sphinxext-rediraffe`` instead.

    Needed by ``canonical_sphinx``.